Meeks91/RxRecyclerViewArrayListAdapter/README.md

 1. Create an instance of RxRecyclerViewArrayList to use as the data source:

-//create an RxRecyclerViewArrayList.
+create an RxRecyclerViewArrayList.
 Put the data type (e.g. String) you want in the diamond brackets.
 `val rxArrayList = RxRecyclerViewArrayList<DataType>()`

 2. Binding the instance of the RxRecyclerViewArrayList to the RecyclerView.

-//Call bind() on the rxArrayList.
+Call bind() on the rxArrayList.
 Add your viewHolderClass to the diamond brackets.
 Then pass in: your RecyclerView, layoutItemResource, LayoutConfig, and column spanCount
 `rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item, LayoutConfig(Orientation.vertical, RowType.single, 1)) { customViewHolder, dataType ->`

         //here your customViewHolder will be available along with the dataType you put in the diamond brackets of the rxArrayList